pkivolowitz/CSC3510-S-2024/projects/p1/README.md

 # Echo stdin to stdout

 This is your first assembly language project.
-The program, befitting a first project, is straight forward.
+The program, befitting a first project, is straight forward enough.
 In a loop, it reads 1 byte from `stdin` and writes it to `stdout`.
 See below for how the program is made to exit.

 ## Using man pages

 Below you will find references using and reading *man* pages.
-This is how the early Unix system supplied their documentation and this is still used.
-In fact, they continue to be the very best documentation.
+This is how the early Unix system supplied their documentation and these are still the definitive authority.

 *Warning: don't use man from the Macintosh terminal!*